We’ve made homemade candy our whole lives, but we especially love to make it around the holidays (and more specifically Christmas).

 • Continue whisking the mixture as it boils until it reaches 290°F or the "hard crack" stage.
 This will take 10–15 minutes, and the mixture will be amber-caramel in color.

 • Let sit for 1–2 minutes, then sprinkle chocolate chips on top.
-After 1 more minute, spread chocolate smooth with an offset or rubber spatula and sprinkle chopped pecans on top.
+After 1 more minute, spread the chocolate smooth with an offset or rubber spatula and sprinkle chopped pecans on top.

 • Let sit at room temperature for 2 hours to harden, then cut into pieces with a thick, sharp knife.